 As an editorial intern, you will be working with the full-time staff at the Soompi Seoul office in Sinsa-dong.
 The position is paid, with the 4 major Korean insurances provided.
-The contract term is 6 months, with possible promotion to full-time Staff Editor at the end of the contract.
-The position will begin on July 1.
+The contract term is 6 months and will begin ASAP.

 – Writing posts for publication on the site each day

 – Track and research trends and stories related to Korean entertainment and culture

 – Provide feedback and editorial support to other writers on the team